Steve Gaines (pastor): Education

 After graduating from Union University in 1979, Gaines began studies for a Master of Divinity degree at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
-For seven years he served as Professor Roy Fish's grader, longer than anyone else to ever hold that position.
+For seven years he served as Roy Fish's grader, longer than anyone else to ever hold that position.
 In the final year of his master's program, the seminary preaching faculty awarded Steve with the H. C. Brown, Jr. Preaching Award for "Outstanding Achievement in the Study and Practice of Preaching."
 At the same time, the evangelism faculty presented him with the W. Fred Swank Evangelism Award for best demonstrating the spirit of evangelism as a graduating student.
 Fred Swank was the legendary pastor of Sagamore Hill Baptist Church in Fort Worth, Texas.

 He was the only Southwestern Seminary graduate to ever receive both awards.
 For Senior Preaching Week, Gaines was selected to preach in the seminary's chapel services before his professors and peers.
 He graduated with his Master's of Divinity on May 11, 1984.

 He began doctoral seminars at Southwestern in the fall of 1985, majoring in preaching and minoring in evangelism.
-Dr. Fish's course on The History of Spiritual Awakenings particularly inspired him to pray and seek genuine revival for America.
+Fish's course on The History of Spiritual Awakenings particularly inspired him to pray and seek genuine revival for America.
 His doctoral dissertation was entitled, "An Analysis of the Correlation between Representative Baptist Hour Sermons by Herschel H. Hobbs and Selected Articles of The Baptist Faith and Message."
 He graduated from Southwestern Seminary with a Ph.D. on May 10, 1991.

 Ministry

 On July 27, 1980, Steve was ordained to the Gospel ministry at First Baptist Church, Dyersburg.
-In 1978 he became youth pastor at First Baptist Church in Milan, Tennessee, where he served for a little more than two years before beginning studies at Southwestern Seminary.
+In 1978, he became youth pastor at First Baptist Church in Milan, Tennessee, where he served for a little more than two years before beginning studies at Southwestern Seminary.
 While a student at Southwestern Seminary, he was associate pastor/youth minister at Lake Shore Baptist Church in Lake Dallas, Texas.
 When the pastor resigned, he was asked to serve as the church's interim pastor, and six months later the church called him as pastor.
 The church grew steadily during the next five years, adding an educational wing and renovating the church facility.
 The church also planted Shady Shores Baptist Church in Shady Shores, Texas, during Gaines' tenure as pastor there.

 After eight years in Texas, Gaines returned to Jackson, Tennessee, in 1988 to serve as pastor of West Jackson Baptist Church.
 In 1991, First Baptist Church in Gardendale, Alabama, called him to be the pastor.
 For 14 years of his ministry at Gardendale, the church membership grew exponentially.
 For the Easter 2005, services were held at the Birmingham–Jefferson Civic Center where more than 10,000 people attended.